-Almost every F-mount lens on offer is compatible with the Nikon D850 but there’s only a few you should lean towards if you want to achieve ultimate image quality.
+Almost every F-mount lens on offer is compatible with the Nikon D850 but there are only a few you should lean toward if you want to achieve ultimate image quality.
 Nikon’s holy trinity of lenses consists of three f/2.8 zooms that cover focal lengths from 14mm all the way up to 200mm in an attempt to negate the requirement for any other lenses in the kit bag.
 However, there are a few key lenses that are worthy of being in this top lens roundup, including some fast primes renowned for their optical quality.

 Any optical issues will show easily with over 45MP of detail, especially when pixel peeping in the editing stage.
 Vibration Reduction is important for photographers hoping to shoot in low light conditions, or with longer focal lengths as it stabilizes the frame to attain a sharper image, especially when handholding longer exposures.

-Speedy autofocus, controls down the lens barrel, and sleek, lightweight lens designs are equally important in the decent function of a lens so that every moment can be captured, in focus.
-This usually comes at a price, but there are a few honorable mentions in this guide that perform just as well, if not better, than the most expensive glass you can buy for the D850 that actually don't empty the wallet.
+Speedy autofocus controls down the lens barrel, and sleek, lightweight lens designs are equally important in the decent function of a lens so that every moment can be captured, in focus.
+This usually comes at a price, but there are a few honorable mentions in this guide that perform just as well, if not better, than the most expensive glass you can buy for the D850 that actually doesn't empty the wallet.

-Best lenses for the Nikon D850 in 2022
+Best lenses for the Nikon D850 in 2023

 Arguably the best ultra-wide angle lens for Nikon overall, this 14-24mm comes with a handy sweeping focal length range for the D850 that covers everything else the other two lenses in this trinity don’t.
-A fast maximum aperture and huge field of view make it perfect for astrophotography and wide landscapes, with little to no aberration or optical distortion in any portion of the frame.
+A fast maximum aperture and a huge field of view make it perfect for astrophotography and wide landscapes, with little to no aberration or optical distortion in any portion of the frame.

 D850 owners should be aware that there’s no front filter attachment for this lens because the front element protrudes so much.
-Instead, filter systems come with a specialised adapter that attaches from the rear of the lens which can be fiddly but comprehensively fits filters without flaring issues.
+Instead, filter systems come with a specialized adapter that attaches from the rear of the lens which can be fiddly but comprehensively fits filters without flaring issues.

 A staple in any professional Nikon shooter’s kit bag, this lens is the do-all answer to almost any photography assignment.
-It’s flexible enough to shoot wide-angle and telephoto with just a twist of the zoom ring, has a fast aperture of f/2.8 for isolating subjects from the background, and is superbly sharp throughout the zoom range from edge to edge.
+It’s flexible enough to shoot wide-angle and telephoto with just a twist of the zoom ring has a fast aperture of f/2.8 for isolating subjects from the background and is superbly sharp throughout the zoom range from edge to edge.

 It’s a little heavy and certainly not cheap, but paired with all 45.7MP of the Nikon D850’s image sensor it produces stunningly clear photos that are almost impossible to surpass.
-Its autofocus is lightning fast and Vibration Reduction of four stops supports the longer end of the focal length range to maintain steady and clear shots.
+Its autofocus is lightning fast and the Vibration Reduction of four stops supports the longer end of the focal length range to maintain steady and clear shots.

 Portraits, landscapes, concerts, wildlife, sports, this lens can do it all.
-A fast, constant aperture, powerful four stop Vibration Reduction, and superior lens coatings make this a lens for any event.
-Extensively weather sealed all round, it can be taken into any environment without worry of ingress from dust, dirt, water, or anything else.
+A fast, constant aperture, powerful four-stop Vibration Reduction, and superior lens coatings make this a lens for any event.
+Extensively weather-sealed all round, it can be taken into any environment without worry of ingress from dust, dirt, water, or anything else.